The National Park Service has put together a video on the topic of how climate change affects Washington DC's cherry blossoms.

 [Video produced by: Climate Change Response Program, in association with Colorado State University.
 Ron Bend, Producer.]

-The EPA also has has an interesting chart that shows the peak bloom dates gradually shifting earlier.
+The EPA also has an interesting chart that shows the peak bloom dates gradually shifting earlier.
 Since the EPA website is undergoing changes and not all the old links are working, here’s another copy of the graph:

 You can find the original and the associated notes here.